aws/aws-cli/README.rst

 * Elastic Load Balancing

-The aws-cli package should work on Python versions 2.6.x - 3.3.x.
+The aws-cli package should work on Python versions 2.6.x, 2.7.x, and 3.3.x.

 .. attention::
    We recommend that all customers regularly monitor the `Amazon Web Services Security Bulletins website`_ for any important security bulletins related to aws-cli.

 ------------
 Installation